lajunta/mongo_grid/README.md

 ### Mongoid extensions

-This gem also add four dynamic method in mongoid module.
+This gem also add some dynamic methods in mongoid module.
 ```
-- remove_logo
-- remove_avatar
-- remove_attach
+- remove_XXX
-- remove_embed
+- delete_medias(content)
 ```

-These methods can be used in module callback when you want to delete a document in mongodb
+remove_XXX method can be used in module callback when you want to delete a document in mongodb

+delete_medias(content) used to delete medias within content like article body

 ### Action Base extensions